-It is necessary to discuss how color is used in this screen.
-According to Mackinlay \cite{mackinlay1986}, color is the most effective visual variable for nominal data after position, and therefore often used to encode different data classes.
+According to Mackinlay \cite{mackinlay1986}, color is the most effective visual variable for nominal data after position, and, therefore, often used to encode different data classes.
 In multiple views, the same classes should be encoded with the same palette \cite{qu2018}.
-Because humans can only reasonably distinguish a few different colors, we cannot statically assign colors to all parametrizations.
-We, therefore, decided to use a user-controlled dynamic assignment of colors of a qualitative palette from ColorBrewer2.
+Because humans can only reasonably distinguish a few different colors, we cannot statically assign colors to all ensemble members.
+We, therefore, use a user-controlled dynamic assignment of colors of a qualitative palette to encode data related to user-selected members.
 The available colors are displayed in the toolbar and can be reordered with drag \& drop.
-When hovering over an unselected run, the next free color (left to right) is used to highlight its related data in all views and associated to the run when selected.
+When hovering over an unselected member, the next free color (left to right) is a) used to highlight its related data in all views and b) associated to the member when selected.
 As one color is always needed for highlighting, the last free color cannot be used for selection.
-The order of colors determines the plotting order in all comparison views.
+The color order determines the plotting order in all comparison views.

-Another cross-cutting concern is the ordering of components.
-As described in \Fref{sec:task-abstraction}, the order of components is not defined.
-In practice, this means that analysts use measures which are sign-independent to compare components, such as absolute Pearson correlation, and impose an order by sorting components according to a function.
-We will call this an \textit{interestingness function} or DOI, and require it to be any function $f: \mathbb{R}^n \rightarrow \mathbb{R}$ that maps a time series of length $n$ to a single number.
-Based on discussions with our collaborators we use the absolute third (skewness) and fourth (kurtosis) moment in \toolname{}, as the first two moments of all $c_i$ are identical.
-The DOI function can be changed in the toolbar, and all views which show components will update as the ensemble members are sorted in descending order based on the new DOI function values.